 Given the current situation with COVID-19 and the degree of uncertainty in the short and medium term, for this year only The Data Lab asks that all projects confirmed have the potential to be delivered remotely.
 Should this be the case, the student will be required to be in regular contact with the host organisation during placement (daily if required) and must be provided with access to the data and any specialist equipment required to deliver the project.

 1. All students must be paid for their time working on this Project at a minimum of the National Living Wage.
 It is the Host Organisation’s responsibility to pay the student.
 (The National Living wage from April 2020 is £8.72 for anyone aged 25 or over and the minimum wage for those 24 or under is £8.20.
-There is grant funding available to start-ups and SMEs to support participation in the programme (subject to availability).

 2. The student’s terms and conditions of working and working pattern will be agreed prior to commencement of employment, in line with the Host Organisation’s normal HR processes.
 This is usually 35-40 hours.
 There are a small number of students who would be interested in undertaking a placement on a part-time basis.
 If this is something that your organisation would be in a position to offer please get in touch with your allocated TDL or MBN contact to discuss.

 3. Project duration is normally 8-12 weeks and must end before the submission date of the student’s academic dissertation.
 Any time allowed during this period for writing up should be agreed with the student and academic supervisor in advance.
 If the project does not allow sufficient time for writing up, the project must end at least 2 weeks before the student’s submission date, to be agreed with the student and academic supervisor.